GauntStrelok/emote-widget-simple/README.md

 File Name | Description
 --- | ---
-screen-display.hmtl  | HTML page that will render the raining emotes.
-Open this file locally with your browser to add as a browser source in OBS. main.js  |  Javascript file that performs the majority of functionality.
+index.hmtl  | HTML page that will render the raining emotes.
+Open this file locally with your browser to add as a browser source in OBS. index.js  |  Javascript file that performs the majority of functionality.
 This is the place to modify stuff if you know what you are doing. stylezz.css  | This is our css file that defines the style of our basic html components and the animations.
 README.md  | Helpful file that contains information about this widget.
 (What you are reading right now.)
 LICENSE.txt  | Read this if you are looking to take the code and resell.

 This widget is driven by two pieces of information: `clientId` and `channel name`.
-When you have set both values (see below) you can open the `screen-display.html` file in your browser and copy the url for a **Browser Source** in OBS.
+When you have set both values (see below) you can open the `index.html` file in your browser and copy the url for a **Browser Source** in OBS.
 Use the defined query string parameters below to configure different results or edit the source.

 #### Client ID
 [Twitch Docs](https://dev.twitch.tv/docs/v5#getting-a-client-id)